Mobley Engineering

 J. Strom Thurmond Reservoir

-• US Army Corps of Engineers, Savannah District, Modoc, SC
+• US Army Corps of Engineers, Savannah District

 • To create and maintain striped bass fish habitat